skynettoday/skynet-today/_pages/about.md

 * [Charlie Kilpatrick](https://www.linkedin.com/in/charliekilpatrick/): a contributing author of news coverage and editorials.
 Software engineer at Microsoft.
 Squalid culture critic.
 Exhausted with tech journalism.
 Conscious of Artificial Intelligence, but primary skillset consists of telling others why they are wrong about Artificial Intelligence.
 * [Anna Kurenkova](https://www.linkedin.com/in/annakurenkova/): the lead of digital marketing for Skynet Today.
 She has a B.A. in Applied Linguistics from Georgia State University and is a recent graduate of Udacity's Digital Marketing Nanodegree program.
 She is a fan of learning to speak new languages, and can speak many.

-## Yes, we are aware AI is an existential threat
-Yes, we are quite aware of the [existential threat](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) possibilities of AI.
-The counterpoint to all that is wonderfully conveyed by [Rodney Brooks](https://rodneybrooks.com/the-seven-deadly-sins-of-predicting-the-future-of-ai/); an AGI or even scary doom AI is certainly possible, but we still seem far from it.
-In any case, this site's focus will be on providing perspective on stories in the here and now, not hypotheticals about the future.

 ## How Can I Help
 Subscribe!
 Spread the word!
+And if you have any ideas for improving the site, definitely let us know:

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfSHTjBIrr7QVL3k1g51FCYYOwX5Nxnbr080-0rlUpeW7fLtA/viewform?embedded=true" width="700" height="520" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

-And if you want to contribute writing, see our [call for collaborators and submissions](/content/editorials/call-for-collaborators).
+And if you want to contribute more actively, see our [call for collaborators and submissions](/content/editorials/call-for-collaborators) or just fill out the form below:

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScDRqeP_jaI10g-AMy_CvqVhjgyi0xF783QKT0O10f3R-sw_g/viewform?embedded=true" width="700" height="520" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>